ssugar/Blog/_posts/Fabric/2024-07-08-SentimentAnalysisInFabric.md

 %pip install -U -q mlflow
 ```

 Download the IMDB dataset and create small training and testing datasets.
 Note the range(####) sections.
 Those can be increased (better accuracy) or decreased (faster run) as desired.
+The 3000/300 split in the cell below takes around 2.5 hours to run in Fabric.

 ```python
 from datasets import load_dataset